How Your Roof Can Fail If There Is Too Much Foot Traffic

 - Monitor the tools and equipment that will be used on the roof

-- Take caution with weather conditions, especially when normal walkways can’t be used
+- Take caution with weather conditions, primarily when typical walkways can’t be used

 Tecta America trains its employees with an extensive safety training program that helps our commercial building owners prolong the life of their roofs.